numalariamodeling/faculty-enrich-2022-examples/README.md

 - Update the configuration parameters as shown below to enable serialization
 - Run simulation
 - Copy the experimentID ('expID') from the simulation metadata to pick-up from later.
+- Run analyzer for week 6 and inspect the historical trend, did the simulations find a stable state?
 </p></details>